whbeers/buffer_overflow/README.md

 This is a re-creation of the DOD Overdrive 250 / MXR Distortion+ op-amp drive circuit, as a first attempt at basic PCB design in [KiCAD](https://www.kicad.org/).

+The board is built on the ["Noise Floor"](https://github.com/whbeers/noise_floor) pedal platform, which provides basic power protection, audio IO, and a footswitch with LED indicator.

 ![Front render](renders/front.png)
 ![Back render](renders/back.png)